 Imagine delicious, well-seasoned, creamy roasted cauliflower.
 Now imagine it in the form of thick, steak-like slabs.

 Thick slices of roasted cauliflower are very tasty and very satisfying.
-I think cauliflower is awesome in general – it’s delicious, healthy, and very versatile.
+I think cauliflower is awesome in general – it’s delicious, nutritious, and very versatile.
 But it’s especially awesome when thickly sliced and roasted.

 “Meaty” vegetables are great